forestdb/forestdb.org/models/PLU-2019-projects.md

-From the result, we can see that when people say "thanks", it will be 0.75 probability that the speaker wants to accept the gift, and 0.25 probability that the speaker want to refuse it.
-When people say "no thanks", the probability of two statement shifts.
+From the result, we can see that when people say "thanks", it will be 0.75 probability that the speaker wants to accept the gift, and 0.25 probability that the speaker wants to refuse it.
+When people say "no thanks", the probability of the two statements shifts.

 Then I added the speaker's utility to adjust the politeness of the speaker.